 A Little Dose Of History

 The Shivalingam at the Mahabaleshwar Temple in Gokarna is considered to have been brought over by Ravana.
 He had obtained the Atmalinga, a linga that could bestow special powers on him and make him invincible.
 Not wanting the evil king to be even more powerful than he already was, the Devas, with the help of Lord Ganesha, tricked him into leaving the linga here.

 Of Beaches And Sands In Gokarna - Tourist Places In Gokarna

 Gokarna is fast becoming a favored tourist destination and it has several wonderful beaches that could rival the beaches of Goa.
-The Kudle Beach, Gokarna Beach, Half Moon Beach, Paradise Beach and Om Beach are the five main seaside attractions here.
+Kudle Beach, Gokarna Beach, Half Moon Beach, Paradise Beach, and Om Beach are the five main seaside attractions here.

 Gokarna Beach is the town's main beach and pilgrims gather here when they visit the Mahabaleshwar Temple.
 The Kudle Beach is the largest of the five beaches and it is crowded during the peak season— November to February.
 It must be noted that this is a dangerous place for a swim.

 Om Beach has a beautiful coastline that forms the shape of the Hindu symbol Om.
 The curve of the symbol forms a pool which can be a safe bathing area for even non-swimmers.

 Paradise Beach is a rocky beach, but it is also a secluded and beautiful place which gives it the name.
 This rocky beach is not ideal for swimming as waves constantly crash violently on the rocky shores.

-Gokarna is one of the rare places that are holy pilgrimage centres which also attract leisure tourists with equal ease.
+Gokarna is one of the rare places that are holy pilgrimage centres that also attract leisure tourists with equal ease.
 The beautiful temples and the attractive beaches make Gokarna a prominent tourist destination.